 Traditional IRA and Roth IRA Contribution Limits

 This chart details historical traditional IRA and Roth IRA combined contribution limits.
-The two columns represent the combined contribution age limits for those 49 years old or younger, and those 50 years or older.
+The two columns represent the combined contribution age limits for those age 49 and younger, and those age 50 and older.

 |TAX YEAR||AGE 49 & BELOW||AGE 50 & ABOVE|